A

 Dog Training

 An Alabai’s independent nature can make this breed challenging to train.
-Experienced owners who can devote the time necessary for training this breed will likely yield the best results.
+Experienced owners who can devote the necessary time to training this breed will likely achieve the best results.
 Consistent and fair training is essential to help an Alabai learn expectations and become an affectionate and well-behaved pup.

 Dog Exercise